finger563/simulation/PGMImplementation.md

 This document covers the implementation details and challenges/questions for the transition from planetary mesh-based approach to a PGM-based approach.
 The implementation for this transition will be mainly derived from "Projective Grid Mapping for Planetary Terrain" by Joseph Mahsman.

+PGM (which itself was adapted from water displacement projective mapping) is an extension of the ideas behind shadow mapping and projective texturing which project from a camera/eye point into the scene to perform depth queries, texturing, occlusion testing, etc.

+The book **3D Game Programming with DirectX 11** has a chapter, _Chapter 21_, which covers projective texturing and shadow mapping.
+The concepts in that chapter (core ideas, transformations, code) are all relevant to PGM.

 Goals:
 ------
 * proper texturing of closed surfaces : resolve problem at poles and at IDL (normals)